Public Affairs Specialist, OH

 Ewing’s death illustrates why Move Over laws are critical to safety.
 The best thing drivers can do to keep someone on the side of the road safe is slow down, and move over into the next lane if you can do so safely.

-“We can’t stress enough how important it is that drivers move over and change lanes when they see AAA or any other first responder working in and around traffic,” Kazmierczak added.
+“We can’t stress enough how important it is that drivers move over and change lanes when they see AAA or any other first responder working in and around traffic,” Legge added.
 “By doing so you are also potentially saving someone’s life.”

 Move Over laws exist in all 50 states.
 AAA and other traffic safety advocates have been instrumental in the passage of laws to better protect tow truck drivers and other first responders.

-Distractions behind the Wheel
+Distractions Behind the Wheel

 As more people hit the roads after confinement and summer travel, the number of vehicles on the road is increasing and the risks associated with distractions increase.
 The AAA Foundation for Traffic Safety, the national traffic safety research arm of AAA, found that drivers are four times more likely to crash if they are talking on a cell phone while driving and eight times more likely to be in a crash if texting.

-West Virginia’s Move Over Law
+Ohio’s Move Over Law

 AAA and its traffic safety partners will strengthen advocacy and community awareness throughout the year, including ‘National Move Over Day” which happens every third Saturday in October.